 Lean Startup Thinking focuses on using simple experiments to learn how customers respond to your product or service.
-The best experiments allow customers to test the innovative idea and provide feedback.
-One simple test is offering the product or service to consumers to see if they will pull it – choose to buy it.
+The best experiments allow customers to test innovative ideas and provide feedback.
+One simple test is offering the product or service to consumers to see if they will pull it, or choose to buy it.
 Other tests are run by offering the product before it is even available.
 This is the model Kickstarter campaigns use; a campaign is only successful (and needs to be fulfilled) if a critical mass of people pull the service.

 The Prosperity Paradox by Clayton Christensen explains why pull strategies are also superior to push methods when it comes to helping low-income countries develop.
-Every year, billions of dollars in aid are pushed (through development programs) to help countries grow their economies.
+Every year, billions of dollars in aid are pushed through development programs to help countries grow their economies.
 These efforts nearly always fail.
-A better way to grow economies is for innovation that allows the people to pull in – and pay for – what they truly value.
+A better way to grow economies is for innovation that allows the people to pull in.
+That way, they would pay for what they truly value.
 A few economies where pull innovation strategies have succeeded include America in the nineteenth century, Japan after World War II, and South Korea today.